 Materials, press and publications

 Three issues of the EGI Inspired newsletter have been prepared during the first three quarters of the second project year.
 The project team also produced Directors letters on a monthly basis, which were distributed to the whole consortium.
-Articles about EGI were also published in the e-IRG Newsletter, The Parliament magazine, the IN2P3 Newsletter, the CLARIN newsletter, Public Service Review: European Science & Technology and five EGI-related articles in iSGTW.
-Articles about EGI were published in Supercomputing Online, HPC in the Cloud, International Innovation, Public Service Review: European Union 22 and there were three EGI-related items in iSGTW.
+Articles about EGI were also published in the e-IRG Newsletter, The Parliament magazine, the IN2P3 Newsletter, the CLARIN newsletter, Public Service Review: European Science & Technology, Supercomputing Online, HPC in the Cloud, International Innovation, Public Service Review: European Union 22 .
+Extended articles about EGI were published in the first issue of PanEuropeanNetworks: Science & Technology and there were 15 EGI-related items in iSGTW, which in December and January corresponded to an average of nearly one article per issue.
+The article in PanEuropeanNetworks: Science & Technology included a front cover logo, and an advert for the Community Forum in the inside cover, next to a full page article by David Willetts, UK Minister for Universities and Science who is a known proponent of e-infrastructures.
 A press release “EGI releases the first Unified Middleware Distribution” was issued on 27 July, and also released via the EGI news and Twitter feeds.
+Press cuttings are featured on the EGI website.

 In PQ7, NA2.2 worked with Public Service Review to produce a dedicated 8 page booklet about EGI, which included an article about the Digital Agenda Commissioner, Neelie Kroes by the Public Service Review: European Union Editor, a 4 page article on EGI and a full page advert for the Community Forum.
 This was distributed to 140,000 policy subscribers by email and in printed form at the SciTech Europe event in Brussels in November.

-Extended articles about EGI were published in the first issue of PanEuropeanNetworks: Science & Technology and in Public Service Review: Science & Technology.
-There were seven EGI-related items in iSGTW, which in December and January corresponded to an average of nearly one article per issue.
-The article in PanEuropeanNetworks: Science & Technology included a front cover logo, and an advert for the Community Forum in the inside cover, next to a full page article by David Willetts, UK Minister for Universities and Science who is a known proponent of e-infrastructures.

-Further articles about EGI will be published in PanEuropeanNetworks: Science & Technology and iSGTW.
-A dedicated weblink from the newly re-launched PanEuropean Networks website will point to the EGI website for 12 months from January 2012, and web traffic from this source will be monitored.
+Further articles about EGI will be published in PanEuropeanNetworks: Science & Technology and iSGTW during PQ8 A dedicated weblink from the newly re-launched PanEuropean Networks website will point to the EGI website for 12 months from January 2012, and web traffic from this source will be monitored.
 The DVD of the SciTech Europe masterclass will also be issued in PQ8 on the cover of PSR: Science & Technology.
+Brochures featuring case studies on health and earth sciences will also be produced for events, along with the EGI Annual Report.

 Social media and videos